 Why should I consider Western Union?

 Western Union has managed both domestic and international money transfers since 1871.

 - Huge network

-With over 500,000 agent locations around the world in more than 200 countries, Western Union is one of the world’s largest money transfer providers.
+With over 500,000 agent locations worldwide in more than 200 countries, Western Union is one of the world’s largest money transfer providers.
 There are more than 42,000 agent locations in the US alone, often located in grocery stores and convenience stores.

 - Flexible transfer options

-Some transfers through Western Union can be received within minutes.
-This is helpful when sending cash in an emergency, or just in general when you don’t want to wait a few days for your transfer to go through.
+Some transfers through Western Union can be received within minutes, which helps in an emergency or when you don’t want to wait a few days for your transfer to go through.